 Your overall performance

 The top card shows your overall performance with watch time, views, and unique viewers metrics.
-You can select a time period of up to two years.

 - Watch time: The total amount of time that viewers spend watching the videos.